 The EU and EU countries must work together to make rules that fairly share the responsibility for welcoming people across Europe and to end the daily pushbacks and rights violations at Europe’s borders.
 Moreover, the EU must stop striking up dysfunctional and untransparent migration deals with non-EU countries in an attempt to outsource its responsibilities.
 At a time of multiple interlinking global crises, the EU must ensure that already scarce aid is used to end poverty and boost partner countries’ economies, not to end migration and boost borders.

 The EU must contribute to a fairer tax system to reduce inequality between the rich and poor.
 Making the super-rich and the most profitable corporations pay their fair share, as well as ending tax havens, are essential to achieve a fairer tax system.

 While the EU plays an important role in addressing global health challenges, in many ways, its internal and external policies contribute to inequality in accessing healthcare and medical products.
 For the EU to bring about meaningful change, it needs to reduce the structural dependence on aid and break the status quo.

-The EU must commit to becoming a zero-carbon economy by 2050 and increase its funding for international action to fight the climate emergency which is the greatest threat to our planet and people.
+The EU must stop destructive practices and step up its climate action to decarbonize all its sectors before 2050.
+It must also increase funding for international action to fight the climate emergency, which is the greatest threat to humanity.